Complaints

 We will make every effort to satisfactorily resolve your complaint in the first instance.
 Where a complaint cannot be resolved then you can ask for it to be referred to stage two.
 However, all efforts will be made to resolve the complaint at stage one.

-The PSAA Chief Executive will undertake a review of the complaint and how it was handled at stage one.
+If you wish the outcome of the stage one to be reviewed, the Chief Executive will undertake a review of the complaint and how it was handled.
 The Chief Executive will provide you with a response as a result of that review.

 In circumstances where the Chief Executive has conducted the stage one review, the stage two review may be referred to an independent person if appropriate.